 Many holidays are being commemorated around the globe.
 Aside from them, people also like celebrating milestones and triumphs like getting a job promotion or graduating from college.
-If you have an annual occasion coming up or you have a particular reason for celebrating, then you may currently be busy with multiple aspects of event planning.
+If you have an annual occasion or a particular reason for celebrating, you may be busy with multiple aspects of event planning.

-There are many factors involved in planning a social function, including themes, venues, attendees, decorations.
+There are many factors involved in planning a social function, including themes, venues, attendees, and decorations.
+Carlo Parentela explains that there are many factors involved in planning a social function, including themes, venues, attendees, and decorations.
 With all these to take into account, you may find event planning a stressful task.
 However, you can stay organized by following a timetable divided into stages.

 Here, we have divided event planning into four stages, which individually focus on a particular set of tasks.
 It’s important to note that this is only applicable to casual gatherings like holiday parties and birthday celebrations because large-scale events like corporate trade fairs or weddings necessitate a lot more of preparation time as well as the services of a professional event management agency.

-About two to three months before the party, you have to start brainstorming ideas.
+You have to start brainstorming ideas about two to three months before the party.
 This includes selecting a theme and figuring out how to incorporate that theme into components like decorations and food.
 It’s also important to set a date and a fixed budget.

 Additionally, it’s an ideal time to book a venue and make reservations for party rentals, such as sound systems, lighting fixtures, and even furniture.
 This is especially important if you’re going for an elegant and refined theme that requires lovely sets of tables, chairs, and food holders.
 Contact a party furniture rental provider in Utah way ahead of time because this is not a matter that can be fixed at the last minute.